control8r/midimonster-knowledge-base/source/index.rst

 ==============================================

-First of all: What is **MIDIMonster**?
+First of all: What is the **MIDIMonster**?
 --------------------------------------
-   **MIDIMonster** is a universal control and translation tool for multi-channel absolute-value-based control and/or bus protocols.
+   The **MIDIMonster** is a universal control and translation tool for multi-channel absolute-value-based control and/or bus protocols.

    Especially the stage & show control world uses a lot of different protocols of this type, for example to control stage lighting, musical instruments and all kinds of effects.